nyumathclinic/nyucal/docs/installation.rst

     $ pip install git+https://github.com/nyumathclinic/nyucal.git

-For best results, use a virtual environment as above.
+For best results, use a virtual environment as above, and make sure that the :code:`pip` version running is the one in that virtual environment.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.